cathmwebster/forex-proxy/README.md

 # forex-proxy
 Http service that returns the latest currency exchange

-This web service uses the cross currency exchange method to return the exchange rate A→C.
+This web service uses the cross currency exchange method to return the exchange rate AC.
-By default, JPY→B　is used as the base currency rate.
+By default, JPY→A　is used as the base currency rate.
 The formula is as followed:

 ```AC = 1/AB * BC```